CleverTap/clevertap-cordova/docs/CustomCodeTemplates.md

  - Android: in `assets` directory
  - iOS: in any directory linked to the project

-For a working example, see the Example project: `ios/ExampleProject/Resources/templates.json` and `Example/android/app/src/main/assets/custom/templates.json`.
+For a working example, see the Example project: `Samples/Cordova/ExampleProject/assets/templates.json`.

 ### Arguments
 An `argument` is a structure that represents the configuration of the custom code templates.
 It consists of a `type` and a `value`.